mithilimudalige/mithilimudalige.github.io/README.md

 ## **Project Overview:**
 This website showcases the key concepts and skills I have learned in my Computer Applications in Kinesiology class.
-It serves as both a portfolio of my progress and a resource for others interested in applying technology to kinesiology.
+It serves as both a portfolio of my progress and a resource for others interested in applying technology to kinesiology!

 ## **Features:**
 - Displays various topics and skills learned